 We may cancel enrolment or discontinue training if fees are not paid as required.

 Payment methods include direct deposit, cash, cheque or credit card.

 Yes - If you give written notice to cancel your enrolment ten (10) business days or more prior to the commencement of a program you will be entitled to a full (100%) refund of the fees paid.

 If you give written notice to cancel your enrolment nine (9) business days or less prior to the commencement of a program you will be entitled to a 75% refund of the fees paid.
 The amount retained (25%) by Response Employment and Training is required to cover the costs of staff and resources which will have already been committed based on your initial intention to undertake the training.

 If you give notice to cancel your enrolment after a training program has commenced, you will not be entitled to a refund of fees.
 Discretion may be exercised by the Chief Executive Officer if there is extenuating or significant personal circumstance that led to your withdrawal.

-Recognition of prior learning can result in a full qualification, or a Statement of Attainment, or partial completion of a qualification.
+RPL can result in the achievement of a full qualification, a unit of competency or partial completion of a full qualification